kenotron/fluent-ui-react-staging/packages/base/src/components/Link/README.md

 - `Link rendered as an anchor`
 - `Link rendered as a button`
+  - Removing this variant by default from Fluent UI, if people want it they can use the `slots` or the `as` prop.

 ### Variants not in Fabric but that exist in other component libraries